vendasta/weblate/README.rst

    :target: https://weblate.org/
    :height: 80px

-**Weblate is a copylefted libre software web-based continuous localization system, used by over 1150 libre projects and companies in more than 115 countries.**
+**Weblate is libre software web-based continuous localization system, used by over 2500 libre projects and companies in more than 165 countries.**

 Install it, or use the Hosted Weblate service at `weblate.org`_.